-Climate change is a global problem that will require global cooperation to address.
-The objective of the United Nations Framework Convention on Climate Change (UNFCCC), which virtually all nations, including the U.S., have ratified, is to stabilize greenhouse gas (GHG) concentrations at a level that will not cause “dangerous anthropogenic (human-induced) interference with the climate system.”1 Due to the persistence of the increased concentrations of GHGs, significant emissions reductions must be achieved in coming decades to meet the UNFCCC objective.
-Unrestricted growth in global emissions is projected to lead to a 5% increase in CO2 concentration levels from 2011 to 2030 and between a 74-202% increase by 2100.2 Stabilizing CO2 at 450 parts per million (ppm) in the atmosphere by the year 2100 (which will likely keep temperature change below 2°C relative to pre-industrial levels) will require lowering global CO2 emissions in 2050 by 40-70% compared to 2010, and will require emissions levels near zero GtCO2e in 2100.2 Stabilization at 500 ppm, almost double the pre-industrial concentration, could be achieved by holding GHG emissions constant for 50 years and then reducing emissions by two-thirds over the following 50 years.3 In 2015, U.S. GHG emissions were 6.6 GtCO2e.3
+Climate change is a global problem that requires global cooperation to address.
+The objective of the United Nations Framework Convention on Climate Change (UNFCCC), which virtually all nations, including the U.S., have ratified, is to stabilize greenhouse gas (GHG) concentrations at a level that will not cause “dangerous anthropogenic (human-induced) interference with the climate system.”1 Due to the persistence of some GHGs in the atmosphere, significant emissions reductions must be achieved in coming decades to meet the UNFCCC objective.
+In 2018, the Intergovernmental Panel on Climate Change (IPCC) published the Special Report on Global Warming of 1.5oC.
+The report details the impacts of a 1.5oC temperature rise and proposes mitigation strategies to remain below the 1.5oC target.
+It will require lowering global carbon dioxide (CO2) emissions in 2030 by 45% compared to 2010 and will require net zero emissions around 2050.
+Current national targets under the Paris Agreement would lead to 52–58 gigatons (Gt) CO2-equivalents (CO2e) per year by 2030 -- not enough to meet the 1.5oC target.
+2018 GHG emissions were approximately 42 GtCO2 and would need to drop to between 25-30 GtCO2 per year by 2030 to remain on target.2 In 2019, U.S. GHG emissions were 6.6 GtCO2e.3

 The Kyoto Protocol